-If you have ever felt bad about your body, like you have too much cellulite, too many wrinkles and too many pounds, pimples, dandruff, a small chest, and ugly toes you are not alone.
+Part One of this two-part article was for singles who want to overcome feeling fat.
+Part Two, how to banish the body blues, aims at those of you in couples.
+Have you ever felt bad about your body, like you have too much cellulite, too many wrinkles and too many pounds?
+Or that you have pimples, dandruff, a small chest, and ugly toes?
+Well, you are definitely not alone.
 Everyone in this culture suffers from what I call the body blues at some point in their adolescent and adult lives.
 And the body blues can have a profound impact on your love relationship.

 If you are in a couple, research on a number of “body imperfections” shows that in almost all cases the person with the “flaw” is more upset about it than his/her partner.
 Recently, I was a spokesperson for the National Psoriasis Foundation and was asked to give advice to people with this disorder.
 The studies of couples in which one person had moderate to severe psoriasis clearly showed that the person with the skin disorder was far more emotionally reactive than the partner.
 So there’s an important lesson to be learned here: You are taking your imperfection far more seriously than your partner is.
 So take a step back and reap the benefits of being in a loving relationship.

 Here are three simple exercises that are from a recent issue of my Dating Tips & Relationship Advice Newsletter.
 Follow this relationship advice and you will be on your way to greater intimacy and fewer worries about your physical issues.